 You’re under no obligation to continue, this is just a free check to see if you’ve been mis-sold.

-If our specialists confirm your suspicions and it DOES look like you’ve been mis-sold, we may invite you to begin a No Win – No Fee* claim against the advice you receive, with the potential to rescue your Premier Children Services investment.
+If our specialists confirm your suspicions and it DOES look like you’ve been mis-sold, we may invite you to begin a no upfront cost claim against the advice you receive, with the potential to rescue your Premier Children Services investment.

 For more information on making a Premier Children Services claim, head over to our mis-sold PCS claim page!